mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

             - MY_VAR_2: <<some-value>>
 ```

-Since we need sbt, we can set the version that we want to download
-as an environment variable. (yes we are going to download that :sweat_smile:)
+Since we need sbt, we can set the version that we want to download as an environment variable. (yes, we are going to download that :sweat_smile:)

 ```yml
 jobs: